-• Set the video codec to JPEG
+• Set the video codec to H.264

-For LPR use, H.264 codec is not recommended and H.265 is not supported.
-Disadvantages using these codecs include delays in the stream processing and unnecessary extra CPU load on the server.
-Therefore, Milestone recommends that you always use JPEG video streams for LPR cameras.
+For LPR use, JPEG is not recommended and H.265 is not supported.
+Disadvantages of using other codecs include delays in stream processing and unnecessary extra CPU load on the server.
+For this reason, Milestone recommends that you always use H.264 video streams for LPR cameras.

-- Specify a frame rate of four frames per second - · Avoid compression, so set a fine quality - If possible, specify a resolution below one megapixel - If possible, keep automatic sharpness at a low level
+- Specify a frame rate of four frames per second. - Avoid compression, so set a fine quality. - If possible, specify a resolution below one megapixel. - If possible, keep automatic sharpness at a low level.